 - Gorilla trekking permits in Congo’s Virunga National Park Congo can be gotten only by contacting Virunga National Park via their email and request for a gorilla trekking permit.
 Virunga National Park is the only authorized place to sell gorilla trekking permits in this park.

 When Should I Book A Gorilla Trekking Permit In any of these gorilla destinations?

-It is advisable that you book gorilla permit way early in advance at least between 3-6 months in advance.
-This is major because so many Africa safari travellers opt to visit these gorilla destinations and yet there isn’t always enough permits for everyone to get anytime they feel like especially if you want to come during the peak season of tourist arrivals in these countries of Uganda Rwanda and Congo.
+It is advisable that you book a gorilla permit way early in advance at least between 3-6 months in advance.
+This is major because so many Africa safari travelers opt to visit these gorilla destinations and yet there aren’t always enough permits for everyone to get any time they feel like especially if you want to come during the peak season of tourist arrivals in these countries of Uganda Rwanda and Congo.

 What Is the Minimum Age of Gorilla Trekking in Africa for Uganda Rwanda and /or Congo?

 The minimum age required for a person to undertake gorilla trekking is 15 years and above.
 This so because of the greater challenges that might be involved like tracking gorillas for a long time or getting scared of seeing the gorillas themselves as they are huge animals.
 Children below 15 years shouldn’t be left behind on a visit to Uganda, Rwanda, and Congo as there are other activities they engage in such as birding.

 How Long Is Gorilla Trekking in Africa in Uganda, Rwanda, and Congo?

 On average gorilla tracking in these countries takes between 4-8 hours to end.
 The time spent during gorilla trekking in Uganda, Rwanda, and Congo majorly depends on a number of facts, and these include